 That will be very entertaining, especially when you do it with your family or friends.

 Go Bird Watching

-Do you love birds?
-Then try to wake up early in the morning in Nipah Beach.
+Do you enjoy watching birds?
+Then you will need to get up early in the morning near Nipah Beach.
 You will see a lot of hornbills hanging on the trees.
 They are everywhere around the island.

-This is also a great place for photography.
-You can do those things here without getting charged.
+This is also a great place for photographs.

 Any trip would not be complete without enjoying the local food on Pangkor Island.
 The main dish you will find here is mostly seafood.
 And, they are totally fresh out of the sea.

 For seafood addicts, Lin Restaurant at Bogak Beach is the best choice.
 This place opens in the evening hours and it is often full.
 You should make a reservation first in order to enjoy their premium seafood cuisine.